 What Does It Mean?

 The ramifications of Jesus’ words are astounding.
 Since these ideas are expressed in a prayer prayed by Jesus to His heavenly Father, I’m not going very far out on a limb, if at all, to say that His requests were answered.
-This means that every believer is united with Christ, and also the Father, in the same way they are united.
-If you are a believer, you are in the same relationship with Jesus and the Father as Jesus and the Father.
+This means that every believer is united with Christ, and also the Father, in the same way Jesus and the Father are united.
+So, if you are a believer, you are in the same relationship with Jesus and the Father as Jesus and the Father.
 I have to say, “WOW!” to that.
 Jesus and the Father are one.
 They are in covenant.
 And our covenant with Jesus is not one that differs in any way from the covenant between Jesus and the Father.
 Further, it means that all believers are one with each other just as Jesus and the Father are one.
 Believers are joined together in a special community … a blood covenant community … it is an agapē love relationship … and these blood covenant friends are now, always have been and always will be the body of Christ.
-They are a community of heaven dwellers here on earth.
+They are a community of heaven dwellers currently residing on earth.

 A Friend Closer Than A Brother